Coordinate Reference System Normalization

 gdf_clean = gdf[valid_mask].copy()

-# 4. Validate metric consistency (optional but recommended for planar CRS)
+# 4. Validate metric consistency for projected CRS

 areas = gdf_clean.geometry.area